Atrufulgium/FrontTick/gotchas.md

 - Returning `null` is a nice deletion, but make sure it doesn't have any weird side effects.
 - Compiling primitive types unfortunately need special handling all over the place.
 Look at `MCMirrorTypes.cs` for the definition and then browse where they're used for a full list.
 - Remember to check `Body` versus `ExpressionBody` for method bodies etc.
+- `The name 'a.b' does not exist in the current context` Roslyn doesn't automatically resolve namespaces and looks for a class/struct called `a.b` which does not exist.
 - (There was something annoying with `SyntaxKind`, but I forgot.)

 Minecraft gotchas